rrachelr/poke-guesser/README.md

 - `!hint` - reveals a hint (up to four per game) to the player
 - `!guess <pokemon>` - guesses a Pokemon, make sure to include your guess following the ! command
 - `!giveup` - ends the game and reveals the Pokemon
+- `!points` - displays the user's total points and current level

 ## Credit:
 - [PokeAPI](https://pokeapi.co/)